MicrosoftDocs/appcenter-docs/docs/diagnostics/iOS-symbolication.md

 ### App Center Portal

-1. Create a ZIP file for the dSYM package on your Mac
+1. Create a ZIP file for the dSYM package on your Mac.
-2. Log into App Center and select your app
+1. Log into App Center and select your app.
-3. In the left menu, navigate to the **Diagnostics** section
+1. In the left menu, navigate to the **Diagnostics** section, then **Issues**.
-4. Select **Symbols**
+1. If your application has not reported any crash yet, in the top-right corner, click **Upload symbols** and upload the zip file.
-5. In the top-right corner, click **Upload symbols** and upload the zip file
+1. If your application already has reported crashes that needs symbols, check the **Unsymbolicated** tab and there should be a version group with missing symbols, click on it to reveal the menu to upload the zip file.
-6. After the zip file is indexed by App Center, new incoming crashes will be symbolicated for you
+1. After the symbols file are indexed by App Center, crashes will be symbolicated for you.

 #### React Native iOS apps